mwgeurts/unit_harness/README.md

 ## Description

-The Automated Unit Test Harness is a function that automatically runs a series of unit tests on the most current and previous versions of an application.
+The Automated Unit Test Harness is a function that runs a series of unit tests on a current and previous versions of an application.
 The unit test results are then written to a GitHub Flavored Markdown text file.
-This function was designed to be application-independent, and receives the information it needs by executing `UnitTest()`.
-Refer to this function within the application for information on how the unit tests are executed.
+This function was designed to be application-independent, and receives the reference information it needs by executing the `UnitTest()` function included with the application.
 This tool is used in various applications, including [viewray_mlc](https://github.com/mwgeurts/viewray_mlc), [viewray_fielduniformity](https://github.com/mwgeurts/viewray_fielduniformity), and [viewray_handcalc](https://github.com/mwgeurts/viewray_handcalc).

 ## Installation